 View video: Filing Documents by Mail Play Filing Documents by Mail Video

 Yes, you can mail your motion papers to the court for filing by 1st class US mail.
 You need to include all of the forms you have filled out, signed and had notarized where indicated.
+If you are not able to get the form notarized, you can use Self-Certification (No Notary Available), TF-835.

 Make 2 copies of all papers before you mail the originals to the court.
 Keep 1 copy for your records.
 You will need 1 copy to serve the defendant.